PAY RANGE: N16

 Plans and directs maintenance program in assigned park district; tours park areas to inspect conditions of landscape, turf, drainage ditches, and sanitary facilities.

-Directs a staff in the custodial care of building and related facilities; prepares annual budget requests for district custodial program.
+Directs a staff in the custodial care of building and related facilities; prepares annual budget requests for district custodial program; schedules repairs and maintenance at recreation facilities; makes certain necessary paperwork is completed; makes certain ice rink is in working order.

 Determines mowing frequency, areas to be cleared and refurbished, starting dates for seeding and grass-cutting, all regular and unusual maintenance and custodial functions, and staffing levels for special events.